 APICS seeks to prepare you and your business for supply chain’s future.
 To start, I suggest you browse APICS magazine, which can be found online at apics.org/magazine.
 In addition to seeing the latest issue, you can look under the “compilations” tab to find articles grouped by subjects such as innovation and global trends, talent pipeline, customer experience, and more.

 Of course, APICS continues to develop talent through its industry-leading certifications.
 If you are considering an investment in your career, APICS certification is where you should start.
 Visit the APICS Education Selector to see what’s right for you.
 The value of APICS certifications are proven.
 The 2018 Supply Chain Compensation and Career Survey Report revealed that those professionals who hold just one certification reported a median salary that was 19 percent higher than those who are not certified.
 Moreover, those with 2 or 3 certifications reported median salaries of 39 percent higher and 50 percent higher, respectively.
-See how certification can impact your salary using our salary calculator, exclusively available to APICS members.
+See how certification can impact your salary using our salary calculator, exclusively available to ASCM Members.